Blog

 Store-bought Yorkie Foods – Ingredients to Avoid

-While store-bought dog foods for your Yorkie are an efficient way to stock up on the meals they will need, there are a few things dog owners should keep an eye out for.
-There are ingredients used in some low-quality foods that do not provide the nutrition the dogs need, and there are some that will literally harm the dogs.
+While store-bought dog foods for your Yorkie are an efficient way to stock up on the meals they will need, there are a few things dog owners should watch out for.
+Some low-quality foods contain ingredients that do not provide the nutrition the dogs need, and some will literally harm the dogs.

 First and foremost avoid anything with chemical preservatives in them.
 These can easily cause discomfort to your Yorkie in the form of allergic reactions (including hot spots, itching, and skin rash) and stomach issues.